gchure/phd/docs/src/chapter_06/section_08_Oid.md

 find that the majority of the parameters remain largely unchanged, but our estimate for the Oid binding energy $\Delta \varepsilon_{RA}$ is shifted to $-17.7~k_BT$ instead of the value $-17.0~k_BT$ found in @garcia2011.
-In @Fig:oid_refit we again plot the Oid fold-change data but with theoretical predictions using the new estimate for the Oid binding energy from our global fit and find substantially better agreement.
+In @Fig:oid_refit, we again plot the Oid fold-change data but with theoretical predictions, using the new estimate for the Oid binding energy from our global fit, and find substantially better agreement.

 ![**Predictions of fold-change for strains with an Oid binding sequence versus experimental measurements with different repressor copy